Nutritional medicine is a very effective treatment option for women’s health complications.

 Many women won’t have a diagnosed hormonal condition as such but will simply suffer from debilitating pain or horribly heavy or unpredictable cycles.
 In natural health, we view the period as a report card on health status.
 Pathology testing or urinary hormone testing can give us a good picture of which hormones may be out of balance.
 From here, we can choose the appropriate interventions to promote healthy oestrogen / progesterone balance, ovulation, appropriate testosterone levels etc. Also consider that all of these conditions are characterised by inflammation.
 If we can minimize inflammation via the diet, ‘systemic’ inflammation (i.e. general inflammation throughout the body) will decrease and many symptoms will improve.

 Acne is often (not always) an indication of hormonal imbalance.
 It may also simply be poor dietary choices – excessive sugars (sugars are good at hiding in our food!), or intolerances (dairy is a common one) can cause skin to erupt into angry pimples.
 Alternatively, low nutrient density in the diet specifically a lack of vitamin C, A, E and zinc will create an environment for acne to thrive.
 The right balance of omega 6 to omega 3 fats is also critical.
 Again, you can start to understand how effective nutritional medicine and dietary changes can be in assisting with clear, glowing skin.
 My job is to ascertain the cause and treat that accordingly.

-This is not a complete list.
+This is not a complete list of issues that women’s health nutrition can assist with.
 Us women are complex!
 If you are unsure if I can help you, just fill in the contact form and I can get back to you :).